-The degree of risk involved in drilling depends on how much is known about the subsurface at the drill site, As illustrated in figure 6, a classification scheme has been established to categorize the exploratory wells based on their relationship to known petroleum discoveries.
-There are three basic kinds of explorator, well.
-A new field wildcat is a well drilled in search of a new field, that is, in a geologic structural feature or environment that has never been proven productive.
+The degree of risk involved in drilling depends on how much is known about the subsurface at the drill site.
+As illustrated in figure 6, a classification scheme has been established to categorize the exploratory wells based on their relationship to known petroleum discoveries.
+There are three basic kinds of exploratory well.
+A new field wildcat is a well drilled in search of a new field, that is, in a geologic structural feature or environment

+Final classification Initial classification after completion or abandonment Objective of drilling when drilling is started Successful Unsuccessful Drilling for a new field on a structure or in an New-field discovery Dry new-field wildcat 1.
+New-field wildcat environment never before productive New-pool Drilling for a Drilling outside limits of a New-poo new-pool 2.
+New-pool (pay) wildcat discovery new pool proved area of pool discovery wildcat wildcat on a structure Nev wells Dry Drv or a new poo Deeper pool or in a poo above deepest new-pool 3.
+Deeper pool (pay) test deeper pool (some geological inside discovery well ests proven pool tests test limits of times environment Dry For a new pool below deepest already roved area xtension Shallower poo shallower poo 4.
+Shallower pool (pay) test discovery well wells) productive of pool test Dry outpost Extension well Drilling for long extension of a (sometimes a new-pool Outpost or extension test partly developed pool dry extension test discovery well Drilling to exploit or develop a hydrocarbon 6.
+Development well Dry development well Development well accumulation discovered by previous drilling Deeper pool Shallower pool (pay) test (pay) test New-pool Development Outpost or New-field (pay) wildcat well extension test wildcat ➅ ሲ 3 Known productive Structure limits of proven pool that has never been proven productive.
 New field wildcats generally have the greatest associated risk because they are drilled based on the least preexisting knowledge.
-New pool wildcats-in search of pools above (shallower), below (deeper), or outside the areal limits of already known poolsare generally less risky because the field in which they are drilled has been proven productive.
+New pool wildcats-in search of pools above (shallower), below (deeper), or outside the areal limits of already known pools-are generally less risky because the field in which they are drilled has been proven productive.
 Outpost and extension tests are drilled to determine the bounds of known pools.
-Development wells are the least risky because their primar, function is to extract the petroleum from the already proven pools; they are not explorator, wells.
+Development wells are the least risky because their primary function is to extract the petroleum from the already proven pools; they are not exploratory wells.